Welcome to the website of the

 Take a trip to a Michigan Turkey Tract

-Perhaps many Michiganders have never heard of a Turkey Tract, but they’re gaining in popularity as the Michigan Department of Natural Resources opened its third such site this spring at the Barry State Game Area, near Middleville, in Barry County.
+Perhaps many Michiganders have never heard of a Turkey Tract, but they’re gaining in popularity as the Michigan Department of Natural Resources opened its third such site last spring at the Barry State Game Area, near Middleville, in Barry County.

 Turkey Tracts are demonstration areas, complete with trails, designed to show newcomers to turkey hunting – or other wild turkey aficionados – exactly what prime turkey habitat looks like.
 Read More...